 If you have any questions on the evidence you can use to sue for a data breach, you can contact our team for more help and support.

-When it comes to making a GDPR breach compensation claim, evidence is vital.
+When it comes to making a UK GDPR breach compensation claim, evidence is vital.
 One of the most important pieces of evidence you can provide your solicitor is a letter or email from the organisation that committed the breach.

 Such a letter would usually state that your data has been breached, when it occurred, and details given on the types of personal data exposed, for example, your name, address or, in the most serious of cases, your sensitive or financial information.